-- Run the [Tomcat_home]\bin\Tomcat9w.exe file. - In the Apache Tomcat Properties dialog box, select the Java tab and set the initial and maximum heap size in Initial memory pool and Maximum memory pool fields to 512MB and 1024MB respectively.
+- Run the [Tomcat\home]\bin\Tomcat9w.exe file. - In the Apache Tomcat Properties dialog box, select the Java tab and set the initial and maximum heap size in Initial memory pool and Maximum memory pool fields to 512MB and 1024MB respectively.
 Other configuration parameters can be defined in Java Options field, being separated by new line. - Click on Apply and restart the service.

-The Java tab allows you to use alternative Java virtual machine by setup of path to jvm.dll file b.
-Command Prompt tool in the Command Prompt.
-(When using different version of Tomcat, change the number in the command to reflect the installed version.)
+The Java tab allows you to use alternative Java virtual machine by setup of path to jvm.dll file.

+b.
+Command Prompt tool

-- Run the [Tomcat_home]\bin\Tomcat9.exe file. - If Tomcat is running, navigate to [Tomcat_home]\bin and stop the service by typing:
+- Run the [Tomcat\home]\bin\Tomcat9.exe file. - If Tomcat is running, navigate to [Tomcat\home]\bin and stop the service by typing:

-'''

 .\Tomcat9.exe //SS//Tomcat9

-'''